-Noah is an experienced nonprofit leader, Certified Nonprofit Consultant, advocate, and executive who brings a twenty-five-year track record of leadership and results to each client’s project.
+Noah is a Licensed and Certified Nonprofit Consultant, executive coach, and facilitator with over twenty-five years of management and executive-level experience in the nonprofit and social service sector.
 Born in Brooklyn, NY, he grew up in Portland, ME, and moved to Nashville in 2012.
-He started his career as a stage manager for theatre, ballet, symphony, and opera, and over the course of his career has lived or worked in over 41 states.
+He began his career as a stage manager for theatre, ballet, symphony, and opera, and over the course of his career has lived or worked in over 41 states.

 He is a champion for inclusion, diversity, equity, and access.
 From 2010 to 2012, he served on the Leadership Team for Tulsa Regional Chamber’s Tulsa Young Professionals Diversity Crew, leading diversity and inclusion initiatives for the nation’s largest YP organization.
-He helped to develop the nation’s first sensory-friendly opera program with Vanderbilt’s TRIAD program (The Treatment and Research Institute for Autism Spectrum Disorders) and is a graduate of the first Metro Arts’ REAL: Racial Equity in Arts Leadership program.
+He helped develop the nation’s first sensory-friendly opera program with Vanderbilt’s TRIAD program (The Treatment and Research Institute for Autism Spectrum Disorders) and is a graduate of Metro Arts’ inaugural REAL: Racial Equity in Arts Leadership program.
 Tulsa Business Journal named Noah one of 2009’s “40 Under 40” Professionals to Watch.
 In 2010, he was named “The Visionary'' by Tulsa People Magazine for their article Change Agents in Tulsa.

 In his free time, Noah takes pottery classes at The Clay Lady's Campus and studies mindfulness meditation.